3.0 Prohibited Conduct (General Misconduct)

 3.4 Disruption and Disorderly Conduct

-Attending an institution of higher education is not compulsory but, rather, a voluntary decision by the student to participate in an academic community.
+Attending an institution of higher education is a voluntary decision by the student to participate in an academic community.
 By voluntarily joining this community, the student agrees to adhere to behavioral standards that promote a learning environment where all individuals may contribute and benefit.

 Disruption and disorderly conduct are related but may differ in degree and impact.
 Both are prohibited because they interrupt, impede, or prevent the normal operations of the College or interfere with the lawful rights of others.

-Prohibited conduct includes conduct that impairs, interferes with, or obstructs the orderly educational processes and functions of the College, including teaching, studying, research, College administration, service functions, and extracurricular activities.
-The prohibition applies to acts inside and outside the classroom setting.
-The prohibition encompasses events on campus as well as events at college-related activities that occur off campus, including, for example, a clinical site, a graduation ceremony in a county building, or an athletic field at another institution where College athletic activities are occurring.
+Prohibited conduct includes conduct that impairs, disrupts, interferes with, or obstructs the orderly educational processes and functions of the College, including teaching, studying, research, College administration, service functions, and extracurricular activities.
+The prohibition applies to acts inside and outside the classroom setting and includes the online classroom environment.
+The prohibition encompasses events on campus as well as events at college-related activities that occur off campus, including, for example, a clinical site, a graduation ceremony in a county building, or an athletic field at another institution where College athletic or extracurricular activities are occurring.

 Faculty members and professional staff members are authorized to take appropriate remedial action upon observing a student engaging in disruptive conduct or disorderly conduct as defined this section.
-Remedial action includes, but is not limited to, requesting a student to cease disruptive behavior and/or directing the student to leave the area.
+Remedial action includes, but is not limited to, requesting a student to cease disruptive behavior, directing the student to leave the area or temporarily removing the student from the online learning platform.
 The faculty member or staff member shall identify himself or herself to the student unless the faculty member or staff member’s staff status as a College employee would be understood by a reasonable person in similar circumstances.
 A student’s compliance with a directive does not preclude discipline under this Code.

 Prohibited acts include but are not limited to:

-3.4.1 Engaging in activities that materially or substantially interfere with the activities of other members of the College community, that cause substantial disorder, or that disrupt the regular operation of College activities or instruction.
+3.4.1 Engaging in activities that materially or substantially interfere with the activities of other members of the College community, that cause substantial disorder, or that disrupt the regular operation of College activities, services, or instruction.

-3.4.2 Inciting and/or participating in campus demonstrations that materially or substantially disrupt the normal operations or activities of the College and/or that are directed to inciting or producing imminent lawless action and is likely to incite or produce such action.
+3.4.2 Inciting and/or participating in campus demonstrations or other activities that materially or substantially disrupt the regular operations or activities of the College and/or that are directed to inciting or producing imminent lawless action and is likely to incite or produce such action.

 3.4.3 Obstructing or impeding reasonable access of movement by pedestrians or vehicles on campus.

-3.4.4 Using a cell phone or other electronic device in class in a manner that is disruptive to the teaching/learning environment.
-Students may be subject to permanent removal from class for violating a previous directive to refrain from using such devices.
+3.4.4 Using a cell phone or other electronic device in a manner that is disruptive to the teaching/learning environment or is disruptive of a College operation, service, or activity.
+Students may be subject to permanent removal from class or other progressive discipline for violating a previous directive to refrain from using such devices.

-3.4.5 Disorderly conduct in the classroom includes behavior that interferes with (i) the instructor’s ability to conduct the class or (ii) another student’s ability to receive information from the instructor or to benefit from the program.
-A faculty member may temporarily remove a student from his/her classroom for the remainder of the class whenever a student is disrupting the class such that the conduct impedes a meaningful learning environment.
+3.4.5 Disorderly conduct in the classroom (in person or online) includes behavior that interferes with (i) the instructor’s ability to conduct the class or (ii) another student’s ability to receive information from the instructor or to benefit from the program or that violates written rules of decorum for the location.
+A faculty member may temporarily remove a student from the classroom for the remainder of the class whenever a student is disrupting the class such that the conduct impedes a meaningful learning environment.

 3.4.6 Violating the College’s policy or procedures on expressive activities.
 See Board Policy VII.7003.A and Procedure VII.7003.A.a.